People

 Brittney C. Cooper is co-founder of the Collective.
 She received her Ph.D. from Emory in 2009 and spends her days as Assistant Professor of Women’s and Gender Studies and Africana Studies at Rutgers University where she specializes in Black Feminist Thought, Black Women’s Intellectual History, Hip Hop Studies, and Digital Feminisms.
 Crunktastic is most well-known for calling folks on their racist and sexist B.S. in her impassioned posts about gender politics in and among the Hip Hop Generation, convergences of faith and feminism, dating while feminist, and contemporary feminist movements.
 She is also working on her first book, Race Women: Gender and the Making of a Black Public Intellectual Tradition.
 Dr. Cooper is also a 2012 Progressive Women’s Voices Fellow at the Women’s Media Center.
 She is a fan of T.I., Lil’ Wayne, Cee-Lo and OutKast and feels fortunate to have come of age in the Decade of the Female Emcee (1990s).
 Follow her on Twitter @ProfessorCrunk.

 Susana M. Morris is co-founder of the CFC and a contributing writer on the blog.
-She received her Ph.D. from Emory University in 2007 and is currently an assistant professor of English at Auburn University, where she teaches courses on topics such as African American autobiography, Black Feminist Theory, the Civil Rights Movement, and depictions of the Black Family in the U.S. and the Caribbean.
-Her book project, Close Kin and Distant Relatives: The Paradox of Respectability in Black Women’s Literature, is forthcoming on the University of Virginia Press.
+She received her Ph.D. from Emory University and is currently an associate professor of English at Auburn University, where she teaches African American literature.
+Her book project, Close Kin and Distant Relatives: The Paradox of Respectability in Black Women’s Literature, is forthcoming on the University of Virginia Press in February 2014.
 Writing as Crunkadelic on the CFC blog, she covers a range of topics such as politics, self-care, sizeism, and reality TV, often irreverently.
-Her iPod has a mix of all types of soul music, with a smattering of Dolly Parton and Florida booty pop music, and her DVR is filled with episodes of Parks and Rec and the Real Housewives of Atlanta.
-Follow her on Twitter, where she tweets @iamcrunkadelic and shares random thoughts, feminist musings, and obnoxiously live tweets during Scandal.
+Her iPod has a mix of all types of soul music, with a smattering of Dolly Parton and Florida booty music, and her DVR is filled with episodes of Parks and Rec and the Real Housewives of Atlanta.
+Follow her on Twitter @iamcrunkadelic, where she shares random thoughts, feminist musings, and obnoxiously live tweets during Scandal.

 Eesha Pandit is a writer and activist who believes in social justice movements, the power of intersectionality, feminism, sisterhood and the power of art.
 Her writing can be found here at The Crunk Feminist Collective, The Nation, Feministing, Salon, RH Reality Check, Feministe and In These Times.
 She has also appeared on numerous TV news outlets including CNN, HLN, MSNBC and Grit TV with Laura Flanders.